raspberrypilearning/getting-started-with-node-red/worksheet.md

 To do this, you will need to use more of the nodes from the **function** section.
 The **delay** node allows you to wait for a given number of seconds.

-For all nodes, you can drag them in as you did before, and double click on them to change their configuration.
+For all nodes, you can drag them in as you did before, and double-click on them to change their configuration.
 Don't forget that you can link a node to more than one other node.
 For example, the **Start** node below is linked to both the **Red LED** and the **delay 5 s** nodes.
 Use this example to get you started:

   ![Traffic lights help](images/traffic-lights.png)